kirkcoy/API-and-AJAX-Projects/README.md

 **"Pokedex"**
 >Created a simple Pokedex Application.
 It will show the specific information of a pokemon.
-- Click a pokemon and it will show you different detials of that specific pokemon.
+- Click a pokemon and it will show you different details of that specific pokemon.

 **"WeatherApp"**
 >Created a simple Weather App.
 It will show you the weather of a specific city and retains the weather of each city you have search everytime you serach for a new one.